Herbert Marcuse supposedly said this … Is it another version of the words written on a postcard I recently received?

 and looking at it,

 Swim to Nowhere, With No Thoughts

-as the few words under the drawing suggest. nd making me think, energizing me … to resist!
+as the few words under the drawing suggest.
+And making me think, energising me … to resist!